cloudfoundry/cf_exporter/FAQ.md

 ### How can I get detailed application metrics like CPU & Memory?

 The goal of this exporter is just to provide administrative information about your Cloud Foundry environment.
-If you want to get detailed runtime application metrics, then you will need to use a different exporter, specifically, the [Firehose exporter][firehose_exporter], who will get `Container Metrics` from the [Cloud Foundry Firehose][firehose].
+If you want to get detailed runtime application metrics, then you will need to use a different exporter, specifically, the [Cloud Foundry Firehose Prometheus Exporter][firehose_exporter], who will get `Container Metrics` from the [Cloud Foundry Firehose][firehose].

 ### Can I combine labels from a different exporter to get readable names?

 Yes.
 You can combine this exporter with another exporter as far as there is a metric matching label.

-For example, if you want to combine the `Container Metrics` from the [Firehose exporter][firehose_exporter] with this exporter you can run a query like:
+For example, if you want to combine the `Container Metrics` from the [Cloud Foundry Firehose Prometheus Exporter][firehose_exporter] with this exporter you can run a query like:

 ```
 firehose_container_metric_cpu_percentage